-More than 38 million American men, women, and children suffer from migraines—and more than half of those never even seek treatment or get properly diagnosed.
+More than 38 million American men, women, and children suffer from migraines; more than half of those have not been properly diagnosed or received professional migraine treatment.

 What Is a Migraine?